james-stevens/wallet-ids-in-dns/code/README.md

 to resolve wallet names into wallet ids.
 By default it uses a certificate from an private ceritifcate authority so will not verify, unless you use the `myCA.pem` file to validate the private certificate authority.

-If you map or load a Key+Certificate pair into the container at `/opt/certkey.pem`, then `nginx` will use that.
-This is so you can use a verifiable certificate of your choice.
+If you map or load a Key+Certificate pair PEM into the container at `/opt/pems/certkey.pem`, then `nginx` will use that.
+This is so you can use a publicly verifiable certificate of your choice.

 If you update the `certkey.pem` file, it will be automatically re-read by `nginx` by checking the date & time on the file every hour, on the hour.